 Proposal Vote Board Recommendation Routine or Non-Routine Discretionary Voting by Broker Permitted?
-Vote Required for Approval Impact of Abstentions Impact of Broker Non-Votes 1 Election of director nominees FOR Non- routine, thus if you hold your shares in street name, your broker may not vote your shares for you if you do not provide instructions to your broker No Plurality No impact No impact 2 Amendment to amended and restated certificate of incorporation to provide for officer exculpation FOR Non- routine, thus if you hold your shares in street name, your broker may not vote your shares for you if you do not provide instructions to your broker No Majority of the voting power of all outstanding shares of our common stock entitled to vote thereon Same effect as a vote AGAINST the Proposal Same effect as a vote AGAINST the Proposal 3 Ratification of independent registered public accounting firm FOR Routine, thus if you hold your shares in street name, your broker may vote your shares for you absent any other instructions from you Yes Majority of votes cast affirmatively or negatively No impact Broker has the discretion to vote
+Vote Required for Approval Impact of Abstentions Impact of Broker Non-Votes 1 Election of director nominees FOR Non- routine; if you hold your shares in street name, your broker may not vote your shares for you if you do not provide instructions to your broker No Plurality No impact No impact 2 Ratification of independent registered public accounting firm FOR Routine if you hold your shares in street name, your broker may vote your shares for you absent any other instructions from you Yes Majority of votes present and entitled to vote thereat and thereon Counted AGAINST Broker has the discretion to vote

 If a properly signed proxy or ballot indicates that you abstain from voting or that your shares are not to be voted on a particular proposal (or that you "withhold" your vote for a director nominee), your shares will not be counted as having been voted on that proposal, although your shares will be counted as being in attendance at the meeting for purposes of determining the presence of a quorum.
 Broker non-votes (i.e., shares held by brokers or nominees, as to which instructions have not been received from beneficial owners or persons entitled to vote, that the broker or nominee does not have discretionary power to vote on a particular matter) are counted towards a quorum, but are not counted for purposes of the proposals in determining whether a matter has been approved by a majority of the shares represented in person or by proxy and entitled to vote.
 A broker or other nominee will not have discretion to vote your shares on any "non-routine" matters, absent instructions from you.
-"Non-routine" matters include all proposals, including the election of Directors, except for Proposal 3.
 Accordingly, we encourage you to provide voting instructions to your broker or other nominee whether or not you plan to participate in the meeting.